gavinmcfarland/plugma/README.md

 -   NPM
 -   Node.js
--   A CLI like Terminal
+-   A CLI (Command Line Interface) like Terminal

 ## To Get Started

-Using the command line interface (CLI), start by creating a plugin.
+Start by creating a plugin using the CLI:

 ```shell
 npm create plugma@latest my-plugin